-- 1. What means and modes have actually been made available, and how do they fair between original intentions of curriculum developers (as stemming from the adapted educational theory), on the one hand, and realities on the ground (SWOT) on the other? - 2.
+- 1. What materials have actually been made available, and how do they fair between original intentions of curriculum developers (as stemming from the adapted educational theory) and realities on the ground (SWOT)? - 2.
 What is then anticipated, of teachers and of students, to accomplish? - 3.
 What has actually been achieved on the ground?
 Who and what made that possible?
 How do we know?

-2. Modeling theory in science education
+2. Modeling theory for science and technology education